PEMBROKE MUSEUM NOW HAS ITS OWN WEBSITE!

 The Kathleen & May model was commissioned by Pembroke Town Council in the late 1990s and was for many years on show in the foyer of the Town Hall: it now forms a focal point in the Court Room museum, central to our maritime display, to which the WWMHS is the major contributor.

-VOLUNTEERS NIGHT - CELEBRATING OUR MUSEUM
+CELEBRATING THE OPENING OF OUR MUSEUM

 Thanks from the Mayor of Pembroke